raspberrypilearning/smart-assistant/en/step_2.md

 + Click on the **+ Add a new project** button.

-+ Name your project 'smart classroom' and set it to learn to recognise **text**.
++ Name your project 'Smart classroom' and set it to learn to recognise **text**.
 Then click on **Create**.
 ![Creating a project](images/create-project-annotated.png)

-+ You should now see 'smart classroom' in the projects list.
++ You should now see 'Smart classroom' in the projects list.
 Click on this project.
 ![Project list with smart classroom listed](images/projects-list-annotated.png)
 --- /task ---